-Upon completion of this offering, we will have ADSs outstanding, representing ordinary shares, or approximately % of our outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs (or approximately % of our outstanding ordinary shares, if the underwriters exercise in full their option to purchase additional ADSs).
+Upon completion of this offering, we will have 3,500,000 ADSs outstanding, representing 14,000,000 ordinary shares, or approximately 6.5% of our issued and outstanding ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of ADSs in the public market could adversely affect prevailing market prices of the ADSs.
-Prior to this offering, there has been no public market for our Class A ordinary shares or the ADSs, and while we will apply to list the ADSs on the Nasdaq, we cannot assure you that a regular trading market for our ADSs may develop in the ADSs.
+Prior to this offering, there has been no public market for our Class A ordinary shares or the ADSs, and while we have been approved list the ADSs on the Nasdaq, we cannot assure you that a regular trading market for our ADSs may develop in the ADSs.
 Our Class A ordinary shares will not be listed on any exchange or quoted for trading on any over- the-counter trading system.
 We do not expect that a trading market will develop for our ordinary shares not represented by the ADSs.